 The collection shines a light on Wales in the 1960s and 1970s, an important period in literature and politics, with the renaissance of Anglo-Welsh literature and the emergence of Welsh nationalism as a political force.

-Picture: Bryn Griffiths (right) presents his papers to Professor Daniel Williams.
+Picture: Bryn Griffiths (right) presents his papers to Prof Daniel Williams (left)